Established by: Faculty director of studies, Faculty of arts, 2021-10-12

 Students are required to have access to a computer and a stable internet connection.

 The examination consists of written assignments and active participation in seminars.
 On the course as a whole as well as the sub-courses, the grades given are Fail (U), Pass (G), or Pass with Distinction (VG).
-In order to pass the whole course with distinction, the grade Pass with Distinction is required on at least 22,5 credits.
+In order to pass the whole course with distinction, the grade Pass with Distinction is required on both sub-courses.

 Students who fail the examination have a right to retake the examination within two months after the first examination, but not earlier than 10 working days after the results from the original examination has been given to the students and a copy of the exam has been made available.
 A re-exam must be offered once again within a year.
 A student who has passed an examination may not be re-examined.

 Students who have twice failed a test for a course or part of the course have the right to request from the Faculty director of studies at Faculty of Arts that another examiner be appointed for future re-examinations unless special reasons contradict this.

 If examinations or compulsory learning sessions cannot be repeated in accordance with current rules for re-examination, they may be replaced by other forms of assignments.
 The extent and content of such an assignment shall be in proportion to the missing compulsory sessions.

 Deviations from the examination form of the syllabus can be made for a student who has decisions on pedagogical support due to disability.
 Individual adaptation of the examination form should be considered based on the student's needs.
 The examination form is adapted within the expected study results of the syllabus.
 At the request of the student, the teacher responsible for the course, in consultation with the examiner, must quickly decide on the adapted examination form.
 The decision should then be communicated to the student.